 5.6 AVAILABILITY TO WORK

-- Q. Last week, could .... have started a job if one were offered? - C. Self-explanatory.
+- Q. Would .... have been able to start a job if one were offered during the week ending Oct.
+4, 2014? - C. Self-explanatory.
 This question determines availability, one of the criteria that must be meet to be considered unemployed.